 Taking too much CBD might cause drowsiness.
 People often fall asleep earlier than usual and stay asleep for several hours when this happens.
 Some people even find that too much CBD will leave them feeling groggy the following morning.
 In very rare cases, taking too much CBD might drop your blood pressure, which could result in dizziness and Lightheadedness.
 Other people find they get nauseous when they take too much CBD.
 If you experience any of these symptoms, remain calm and wait out the effects.
 The next time, reduce the dose of CBD to avoid these adverse side effects from happening again.

-CBD with non-psychoactive doses of THC is safe to use with children.
+CBD is safe for children, as long as that CBD contains non-psychoactive doses of THC.
 However, products that contain psychoactive doses of THC or other non-hemp-derived ingredients may not be safe to use with children.
 Additionally, with children, the dosage is crucial.
 Too much CBD may give children unwanted side effects.
 It is not safe to give CBD products to children when they are taking other medications or have any underlying health conditions unless you speak with their doctor first.
 CBD is not a replacement for any medication without express approval from your child’s doctor.

-Yes.
-CBD is just as safe for your animal as it is for you.
+Yes, CBD is safe for your animals.
 Animals have an endocannabinoid system similar to yours.
 Pet owners use CBD to manage their pet’s inflammation, stiff muscles, pain, poor appetite, and separation anxiety.
 When you search for CBD, you will notice that many companies offer a few CBD products for pets, including oils for dogs and cats and CBD dog treats.
 Since pets are smaller than we are, they require much less CBD than you might need.
 Small dogs and cats only need one or two milligrams of CBD.
 Larger dogs may need up to 50 milligrams per dose.
 Animals react poorly to THC, so it’s crucial to look for products with very low (under .3% ) or no THC.

 CBD rarely causes any problems.
 However, there are some side-effects you should be aware of.
 Side effects are more common with sensitive individuals or with higher doses.
 Side effects of CBD include